-• If you do not Load the new preset in Step 6 above, the previous preset is still loaded in memory.
+- If you do not Load the new preset in Step 6 above, the previous preset is still loaded in memory. - When blackbox first starts up, it loads the first preset in alphabetical order by filename.

 Work With PADS

 Each pad in blackbox can be assigned a WAV file.
 You can configure playback options, such as trigger mode and looping, individually for each pad.
 Once a pad is loaded, you can touch the pad on the main Pads screen to trigger it.
 You can also use the Keys screen to play the currently selected pad.
 When you trigger a pad from the Keys screen, the WAV file is pitch shifted to correspond to the note played.